Panels meet twice a year, in June and December. Proposals are ranked on a scale from 10 (world class) to 1(unsatisfactory).

 FAP members are selected from academia and industry.
 Up to two ISIS representatives act as secretaries and give technical advice.

-A new process for selecting FAP members is being introduced from January 2019.
-Anyone willing to be a FAP member is now asked to complete a short online form which can be found here (link to follow shortly).
+Anyone willing to become a FAP member is now asked to complete a short online form.
 This will create a pool of possible members, and a small panel will select those needed for FAP meetings over the coming year.
 A document describing the new process more fully can be found here.

 ISIS Facility Access Panels

-FAP2 – Disordered materials – deals with structural studies on liquids and disordered materials, again across a broad range of science areas
+FAP2 Disordered materials: structural studies on liquids and disordered materials, again across a broad range of science areas

 (FAP3 has now been split into FAPs 8 and 9).

-FAP4 – Excitations – deals with magnetism and superconductivity primarily, along with functional materials, focusing on the magnetic, electronic or structural excitations
+FAP4 Excitations: magnetism and superconductivity primarily, along with functional materials, focusing on the magnetic, electronic or structural excitations